neilenns/node-deepstackai-trigger/README.md

 ### Defining Telegram handlers

 A Telegram handler sends message with the photo that triggered the event.
+See [Configuring Telegram](#configuring-telegram) below for details on how to obtain chatIds.

 | Property | Description                                                      | Example            |
 | -------- | ---------------------------------------------------------------- | ------------------ |